Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ---

-## Step 3: Load Tap to Pay Package
+## Step 3: Load Tap to Pay on iPhone Package

-Create a new project or open yoru existing app in XCode and [add](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) the Fiserv Tap to Pay Package using the URL: https://github.com/Fiserv/TTPPackage.
+Create a new project or open yoru existing app in XCode and [add](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) the Fiserv Tap to Pay on iPhone Package using the URL: _https://github.com/Fiserv/TTPPackage_.

 ---